You're the Worst

 You're the Worst is an American comedy-drama television series created by Stephen Falk.
 Originally broadcast by FX, the series moved to its sister channel FXX beginning with the second season.
 The series follows Jimmy (Chris Geere), a self-involved writer, and Gretchen (Aya Cash), a self-destructive PR executive, as they attempt a relationship, along with their friends Edgar (Desmin Borges) and Lindsay (Kether Donohue).
 The series premiered on July 17, 2014.

-In September 2014, FX renewed the show for a thirteen-episode second season, which premiered September 9, 2015 on FXX.
+In September 2014, FX renewed the show for a thirteen-episode second season, which premiered on FXX on September 9, 2015.
 The second season shifted its focus towards clinical depression and its effect on modern relationships.
 In September 2016, FX renewed the series for a fourth season, which premiered on September 6, 2017.
 In November 2017, FX renewed the series for a fifth and final season which premiered on January 9, 2019.
 The final episode aired on April 3, 2019.